TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         the -j parameter.
 With that flag set, the output will be a JSON array of VM objects containing the same JSON data as the 'get' command for each VM matched.

+        When the -j flag is passed, you can also limit the fields in the objects of the output array.
+To do so, use the -o option.
+For example if you
+        use:

+            vmadm lookup -j -o uuid,brand,quota

+        the objects in the output array will only have the uuid, brand and quota members.
+Where possible vmadm optimizes the lookups such that not including fields in the output means it won't have to do the potentially expensive operations to look them up.
+By default (without -o) all fields are included in the objects.

         If you pass the -1 parameter, lookup should only return 1 result.
 If multiple results are matched or 0 results are matched, an error will